daodiseomirror/docs/user-guide/getting-started/mint-and-burn.md

 When the user withdraws collateral either to manage position's collateral ratio or to close the position, a[ Protocol Fee](../../protocol/mirrored-assets-massets.md#protocol-fee) of 1.5% is charged to the collateral being withdrawn.

-Please note that all asset values are calculated based on the reported price from the [oracle feeder ](../../protocol/mirrored-assets-massets.md#oracle-feeder)instead of the Terraswap price.
+Please note that all asset values are calculated based on the reported price from the [oracle feeder ](../../protocol/mirrored-assets-massets.md#oracle-feeder)instead of the Daodiseoswap price.

 ## Borrow (Open Position)